About zalunfiban

 Zalunfiban is designed to treat STEMI heart attacks—the most severe form of heart attack, where blood flow to a portion of the heart is almost always cut off by a blood clot.
 About 40% of heart attacks are STEMIs.

-3 Dudas et al, Trends in Out-of-Hospital Deaths Due to Coronary Heart Disease in Sweden (1991 to 2006).
+2 Dudas et al, Trends in Out-of-Hospital Deaths Due to Coronary Heart Disease in Sweden (1991 to 2006).
 Circulation.
 2011;123:46-52

-Zalunfiban reaches maximum effect within 15 minutes.
+Zalunfiban acts within 15 minutes.

 It also was designed to minimize the risk of thrombocytopenia, a rare but serious side effect of other GPIIb/IIIa inhibitors.